Evaluation of the Cultural Revolution: Maoist view

 Meanwhile, Maoist scholars held another view.
 Gao Mobo argued that, although the Chinese Communist Party officially condemns the Cultural Revolution, many Chinese people hold more positive views, particularly amongst the working class, who benefited most from its policies.
 People in rural areas tend to view the Cultural Revolution more positively given the expansion of rural infrastructure and agricultural development that occurred.
 During Deng's ascendancy, the government arrested and imprisoned figures who took a strongly pro-Cultural Revolution stance.
 For instance, in 1985, a young shoe-factory worker put up a poster at a factory in Xianyang, Shaanxi, which declared that "The Cultural Revolution was Good" and led to achievements such as "the building of the Nanjing Yangtze River Bridge, the creation of hybrid rice crops and the rise of people's consciousness."
 The worker was eventually sentenced to ten years in prison, where he died soon after "without any apparent cause".

 Some argued that, since the late 1980s, China has experienced "at first a fitful and then a nationwide revival in Mao Zedong", including aspects of the Cultural Revolution.
 Maoist hold that the Cultural Revolution "cleansed" China from superstitions, religious dogma, and outdated traditions in a "modernist transformation" that later made Deng's economic reforms possible.
 The popular revival of Mao in the late 1990s coincided with the government's increasing privatization and its dismantling of its iron rice bowl employment and welfare policies.
 These sentiments also increased following the US bombing of the Chinese embassy in Belgrade in 1999 when a segment of the population began to associate anti-Mao viewpoints with the US.

 Contemporary Maoists became more organized in the internet era.
 One Maoist website collected thousands of signatures demanding punishment for those who publicly criticize Mao.
 Along with the call for legal action, this movement demanded the establishment of agencies similar to Cultural Revolution-era "neighborhood committees", in which "citizens" would report anti-Maoists to local public security bureaus.
 Maoist rhetoric and mass mobilization methods were resurgent in Chongqing during the 2000s.

 In 2012, Chinese web portal and social media platform Tencent conducted an online survey focused on combatting "the unhealthy trend of Cultural Revolution nostalgia."
 Seventy-eight percent of survey participants expressed Cultural Revolution nostalgia.

 Nostalgia and commercialization

 After decreasing in prominence throughout the 1980s, Cultural Revolution posters became prominent in public life again in the 1990s in connection with red tourism, as collectibles, in commercial advertising, and in contemporary art.
 In contemporary China, they continue to be reproduced in large amounts and sold commercially.
-Historic posters are have been the subject of exhibitions and auctions, including in the United States and Europe.
+Historic posters have been the subject of exhibitions and auctions, including in the United States and Europe.

 In the early 2000s, Cultural Revolution-themed restaurants opened in China.
 Some of them, such as The Red Classics Restaurant in the Beijing suburbs, had a significant level of success.

+Nostalgia for cultural products of the period is widespread.